ipfs/devgrants/open-grants/[Draft OPEN GRANT] Fierro IPNS Pinning Service.md

 https://github.com/mrodriguez3313

 # Additional Information
-I have applied for LLC status in California.
+I have applied for LLC status in California as Fierro-Labs, LLC.
 And I created a youtube channel to post my first video which you can find here: [How to publish a website with Fierro](https://youtu.be/LN4dXO6sYe4).